Review 659: Arrow (Season 2)

 Glau’s Isabel Rochev wasn’t quite as strong.
 Initially introduced as a determined, driven, take-no-prisoners business rival for Oliver Rochev was motived by how she was once Ollie’s father’s mistress and how he chose his family over her which didn’t make seem like a credible, intimidating villain, just incredibly petty.
 Not helping matters is Rochev would drop off the map for multiple episodes at a time before being reintroduced in the last quarter of the season and then revealing her as villain.

 The season also saw the surprise but welcome return of Sara Lance (newcomer Caity Lotz), Laurel’s sister once thought dead.
 Sara has been killing for so long as an assassin that she’s become practically numb to it.
+Her willingness to kill made her an excellent foil for Ollie who consistently took great pains to avoid killing whenever her could and their contrasting methods showed just how much he'd grown from his first day as a Vigilante.
+Underneath her ruthless exterior is a good person in desperate need of human comfort.
 Despite this, she still shows a sense of honour and even remorse for her actions.
-Her willingness to kill made her an excellent foil for Ollie who consistently took great pains to avoid killing whenever her could.
 Lotz fit right into the show’s well oiled ensemble

 Felicity continues to be and a great source of comic relief in a dark and brutal show.
 Even when Slade’s mechanics bring Ollie to his lowest, Diggle and Felicity stick by his side through thick and through thin.